meelgroup/weighted-to-unweighted/README.md

 For more details on counting algorithm, please visit: http://www.cs.rice.edu/~kgm2/research.html

 ### Licensing ###
-Please see the file `LICENSE-MIT`.
+Please see the file `LICENSE-LGPL`.

 ### Contributors ###